 1/8 inch (3 mm), the blade is bent and must be replaced.
-Refer to Removing the Blades, and Installing the Blades on page 33.
+Refer to Removing the Blades and Installing the Blades.

 A blade that is bent or damaged could break apart and could seriously injure or kill you or bystanders.